oreoA09/todoApp_ClassVisa/README.md

 You can add more things to make it even cooler!
 The comments in the code will help you navigate through it.
 Have a nice day! :D

 # todoApp_ClassVisa
-App built by Samuel, Oreo &amp; Stephen, Rasheed
+App built by Samuel, Oreo, Stephen &amp; Rasheed